keithwongg/simple-split/README.md

 This template should help get you started developing with Vue 3 in Vite.

+If you are using windows, it is better to use `nvm` to install node.js.

+Then, use npm to install vue.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).